Mouzier/CO-Project/readMe_phase3.txt

+any restrictions (applied for our simulator), which are mentioned for the before phases applies here also.

 input: (in the console)
    we should enter the file name (should be from the same folder) enter 1 to allow forwarding, else 0